1

 9

 There were no more coffee dates after that one.
-Occasionally I would get the courage to text him to see if he’d like to have another, but he either would respond by telling me he was too busy or not respond at all.
-I tried to not let it get to me too much.
-I still couldn’t help but stare at him while we were in class, and smile whenever he did.
-When the semester ended, I almost never saw him, unless it was when I managed to catch him walking around campus.
-I would always wave, and he would wave back, but there was always somewhere I needed to go.
-There was always somewhere I felt he needed to go.
+Occasionally, I would get the courage to text him to see if he’d like to have another, but he would either tell me he was too busy or didn’t respond at all.
+I tried not to let it get to me too much.
+I still couldn’t help but stare at him while we were in class and smile whenever he smiled.
+When the semester ended, I rarely saw him again.

-My last semester of college I spent many nights laying outside on the grass.
-I’d take Magenta out for midnight rides, when the air was crisp and the world was quiet, just the way I liked it.
-I would find a spot that was out in the open, usually someplace on the promenade, and I would lay down in the cool grass and let it tickle the back of my neck and play with my hair till I was smiling at the feeling and the smell of it.
-Then I’d stare up at the night sky, hoping I would see a shooting star.
-Once or twice I did.
-I never wished on them, but I often thought about it.
+During my last semester of college, I spent several nights lying outside on the grass.
+I’d take Magenta out for midnight rides when the air was crisp and the world was quiet, just how I liked it.
+I would find a spot out in the open, and I would lay down in the cool grass and let it tickle the back of my neck and play with my hair till I was smiling at the feeling and the smell of it.
+Then, I’d stare at the night sky, hoping to see a shooting star.
+Once or twice, I did.

 -JC